ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/style-the-app.md

 ### Light DOM

-There really is no official term called "Light DOM" but it is a term that is common referred to items outside of a shadow root that you can style via traditional means.
+There is no official term called "Light DOM" but it is a term that commonly refers to items outside of a shadow root that you can style via traditional means.
 Even for many components that use shadow DOM you are still able to apply "light DOM" styling to them.
 For example:

 ```css
 ion-card {